madhug-nadig/articles/_posts/2017-07-29-implementing-svm-support-vector-machines-from-scratch-in-python.md

 (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

-### How k-Means Clustering works:
+### How a Support Vector Machine works:

 The K Means algorithm is iterative based, it repeatedly calculates the cluster centroids, refining the values until they do not change much.

 The k-means algorithm takes a dataset of '_n_' points as input, together with an integer parameter '_k_' specifying how many clusters to create(supplied by the programmer).
 The output is a set of '*k*' cluster centroids and a labeling of the dataset that maps each of the data points to a unique cluster.

 The math: